Home / Home Loans / Mortgage offset accounts…

 A savings account will earn you interest on your own money, while an offset account will help you pay less interest on the bank’s money, which they lent you to buy a house with.

-With this in mind, the interest you earn using a savings account will be subject to taxation, whereas the interest you don’t have to pay using an offset account is money saved rather than money earned and will therefore not be subject to taxation.
+With this in mind, the interest you earn using a savings account will be subject to taxation, whereas the interest you don’t have to pay using an offset account is money saved rather than money earned and will therefore not be subject to immediate taxation.

 You’ll want to take a look at the average interest rates for both products at any given time and decide which one will work better for you.
 For example, say that home loans have higher interest rates than savings accounts at the moment; this means that any money you place in a mortgage offset account will generally ‘work harder’ than funds stored in a savings account, by saving you more money than the savings account could earn you in the same period.